🇺🇸 Visiting Martha’s Vineyard During Mass250

 Mass250 is Massachusetts’ statewide 250th anniversary of the American Revolution.
 On Martha’s Vineyard, it won’t look like reenactments, but it’ll show up as talks, tours, exhibits, museum programming, and special events you can enjoy during a normal Vineyard trip.
 This guide is for anyone doing a broader MA trip (Boston + Cape) and considering MV as an add-on.

-Grey’s Raid: The Week the Sheep Went Away / October 24, 2026 – May 2027
+Grey’s Raid Exhibit at MV MUseuem: The Week the Sheep Went Away / October 24, 2026 – May 2027

 In September 1778, British troops under Major General Charles Grey arrived on Martha’s Vineyard and forced Islanders to surrender livestock and supplies.
 Over five days, approximately 10,000 sheep and 300 cattle were taken before the fleet departed.
 Designed specifically for children and families, this interactive exhibition explores how communities respond when powerful outsiders make demands—and how choices, communication, and logistics shape outcomes in moments of crisis.